 Whatever we were to each other,

-That, we still are.loss of a loved one Call me by my old familiar name.
+That, we still are.
+Call me by my old familiar name.

 Please speak to me in the easy way